fracarma/Lightning-Object-Creator-Component/README.md

 To see the component in the list of the available custom components in the Lightning App Builder, we need to create a *middlestage* component.
 An [example](src/aura/ContactsCustomCreator) is present in the repository.
 Be sure to accomplish all the requisites described in this resource: https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/components_config_for_app_builder.htm

+## TODO

+1. Add the possibility to load existing records on loading